 In order to reduce poaching and cattle rustling, arresting all of the individuals within a group is necessary.
 Since the introduction of the tracker dog units, there has been a higher success rate in arrests by the Conservancy, which will make poaching and rustling a less viable source of income for the local communities and improve security in the region.

 With the escalating elephant poaching problem across the nation, Mara Conservancy has added two ivory and firearms detection dogs in August 2013.
-The two yellow labradors were trained by the Canine Training Academy and sponsored by North Star Ranch in the U.S.A..
+The two yellow labradors were trained by the Canine Training Academy and sponsored by Anti-ivory NGO “Tears of the African Elephant” in Japan.
 One dog is stationed at each of the gates into the Mara Triangle to inspect incoming and outgoing vehicles for contraband.